fluidjax/assets/libs/assets/docs/readme.md

-    [asset].TruthTable           - a truth table to all sucessful permutation of signatures [asset].AggregatedSign       - Aggregate the supplied Signatures/PubKeys and add to Asset [asset].FullVerify           - Fully validate if a transfer is correct and allowed on chain
+    [asset].TruthTable           - a truth table to all sucessful permutation of signatures [asset].AggregatedSign       - Aggregate the supplied Signatures/PubKeys and add to Asset [asset].FullVerify           - Fully validate if a transfer is correct and allowed on chain [asset].ParseChanges         - breakdown the changes between old & new version of Asset

-    [asset].SignPayload          - Sign the payload -  does this when required [asset].VerifyPayload        - verify payload sig
-    [asset].ParseChanges         - breakdown the changes between old & new version of Asset
 ````